metagenlab/zDB/README.md

 --ref_dir: directory where the reference databases were setup up (default zdb_ref)
 --cpu: number of parallel processes allowed (default 8)
 --mem: max memory usage allowed (default 8GB)
+--singularity_dir: the directory where the singularity images are downloaded (default singularity in current directory)
 ```
+As the analysis are run in containers, nextflow will have to download the first time zDB is used.
+The containers will be stored in the singularity folder of the current directory.
+If you already downloaded the containers, you can point zDB to the location where they are located to avoid new downloads.

 ## Starting the web server